LAP: Fast LAtent Diffusion Planner for Autonomous Driving: Experiments

 \section{Experiments}

-\textbf{Implementation Details.} We employ the same data augmentation techniques as Diffusion Planner~\citep{zheng2025diffusion} to enhance the model's generalization to out-of-distribution (OOD) scenarios in closed-loop evaluations.
-Following previous work~\citep{huang2023gameformer} , we apply z-normalization to the original trajectories.
-Additionally, we scale the target latents $\boldsymbol{z}_0$ by the inverse of their global standard deviation to stabilize the training process~\citep{rombach2022high}.
-At inference time, we employ the DPM-Solver~\citep{lu2022dpm} for accelerated sampling.
+\textbf{Implementation Details.} We employ the same data augmentation techniques as Diffusion Planner\cite{zheng2025diffusion} to enhance the model's generalization to out-of-distribution (OOD) scenarios in closed-loop evaluations.
+Following previous work\cite{huang2023gameformer} , we apply z-normalization to the original trajectories.
+Additionally, we scale the target latents $\boldsymbol{z}_0$ by the inverse of their global standard deviation to stabilize the training process\cite{rombach2022high}.
+Unless otherwise specified, we adopt the $L_2$ distance as the default similarity metric $\text{sim}(\cdot,\cdot)$.
+At inference time, we employ the DPM-Solver\cite{lu2022dpm} for accelerated sampling.
 Benefiting from the compactness and smoothness of the latent space, our model can perform rapid inference within two steps.
-We provide a quantitative analysis of the few-step sampling in Appendix \ref{app:fss}.
-For further details on training and inference, please refer to Appendix \ref{app:ed}.

 \textbf{Evaluation Setup}.
-We train and evaluate our model, LAP, on the nuPlan benchmark~\citep{caesar2021nuplan}. nuPlan is a large-scale closed-loop autonomous driving simulation framework built upon 1,300 hours of real-world driving logs, encompassing 75 distinct, pre-classified scenarios.
-Its simulation models traffic agents as either Non-Reactive (replaying logs) or Reactive (governed by an IDM policy~\citep{treiber2000congested}).
+We train and evaluate our model, LAP, on the nuPlan benchmark\cite{caesar2021nuplan}. nuPlan is a large-scale closed-loop autonomous driving simulation framework built upon 1,300 hours of real-world driving logs, encompassing 75 distinct, pre-classified scenarios.
+Its simulation models traffic agents as either Non-Reactive (replaying logs) or Reactive (governed by an IDM policy\cite{treiber2000congested}).
 For the SOTA comparison, we use a larger model with 192 hidden dimensions and 6 attention heads.
 In the ablation studies, excluding the one on sampling methods, we validate our approach with a smaller model with 128 hidden dimensions and 4 attention heads.
 Throughout the experiments, $o$ signifies the solver order and $s$ indicates the denoising steps.

 \textbf{Baselines}.
-The baseline methods are categorized into three groups~\citep{dauner2023parting}: Rule-based, Learning-based, and Hybrid.
+The baseline methods are categorized into three groups\cite{dauner2023parting}: Rule-based, Learning-based, and Hybrid.
 Hybrid approaches typically augment learning-based outputs with a refinement stage.
-To ensure a fair comparison, we apply a common post-processing refinement module~\citep{sun2025generalizing} to our model's output without parameter tuning.
+To ensure a fair comparison, we apply a common post-processing refinement module\cite{sun2025generalizing} to our model's output without parameter tuning.